tainavm/ios-weather/README.md

 Weather is an application where you can see the Paris forecast for 5 days.

 ## Requirements
-Minimum deployment target is iOS 9.0
-For iPhone and Ipad.
+Minimum deployment target is iOS 9.0 iPhone and Ipad.

 ## Data Provider
 API: [Open Weather] https://openweathermap.org/forecast5#JSON